Kidnapped French journalists found on Turkey's Syrian border

 Nicolas Henin, Pierre Torres, Edouard Elias and Didier Francois were found in Sanliurfa province blindfolded with their hands bound, Dogan News Agency said.

-Hollande said the four were in "good health, in spite of the very gruelling conditions of their captivity."
+Hollande said the four were in "good health, in spite of the very grueling conditions of their captivity."
 They will be taken to France in the coming hours, he said in a statement.

 Dogan said the journalists had been kidnapped by the rebel group Islamic State of Iraq and the Levant (ISIL) but that an unknown group brought the journalists to the Turkish border on Friday night.
 They would be handed over to French officials after medical checks, it said.